<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>Assisting with mobility</li>
+<li>Helping with mobility</li>

-<li>Supporting safe daily routines</li>
+<li>Supporting a safe daily routine</li>

 </ul>